 Advertisement

-A key factor is their age.
-Mountains can form in a handful of different ways, but the majority come into existence when two of the Earth's tectonic plates converge.
-For those who don't know, tectonic plates are the moving pieces of the lithosphere, our planet's outer layer.
-Mind you, not all of them are alike.
 Continental plates are fairly light, while oceanic plates are denser in nature.
-During collisions between them, an oceanic plate will get pulled under a continental one.
+When two plates collide, an oceanic plate will get pulled under a continental one.
 Scientists call this phenomenon "subduction."
-The process drives magma to the continent's surface, leading to the creation of volcanic mountains, like Mount Fuji in Japan or Mount Saint Helens in Washington State.
-Tectonic pressure generated at these subduction zones can also result in non-volcanic mountains like Alaska's Mount Denali, which — according to NASA — is currently getting 0.4 inches (1 millimeter) taller every year.
+The process drives magma to the continent's surface, leading to the creation of a volcanic mountain, like Mount Fuji in Japan or Mount Saint Helens in Washington State.
+Tectonic pressure generated at these subduction zones can also result in non-volcanic mountains like Alaska's Mount Denali, which — according to NASA — is currently getting 0.04 inches (1 millimeter) taller every year.

 Both of these processes helped give birth to the Appalachians.
 Around 480 million years ago, an oceanic plate was getting subducted under the eastern part of North America, producing some volcanic mountains there.
 Then, 180 million years later, this region experienced some major uplift when the continent barreled into western Africa.